ongres/stackgres/doc/content/en/04-administration-guide/02-cluster-creation/_index.md

 ## Customizing Your Postgres Clusters

-The following shows examples of StackGres' versatile configuration options.
+The following shows examples of StackGres versatile configuration options.
 In general, these steps are optional, but we do recommend to consider these features for production setups.

 ### Configuring an Instance Profile

-You can create your cluster with different hardware specifications using an [SGInstanceProfile]({{% relref "06-crd-reference/02-sginstanceprofile" %}}) custom resource (CR) as follows:
+You can create your cluster with different resources requirements using an [SGInstanceProfile]({{% relref "06-crd-reference/02-sginstanceprofile" %}}) custom resource (CR) as follows:

 ```yaml
 cat << EOF | kubectl apply -f -